onnovalkering/brane/docs/guide/packages.md

 ---
 layout: default
 title: 1.
-Creating packages
+Packages
-parent: Tutorial
+parent: Guide
 nav_order: 1
 ---

-# 1. Creating packages
+# 1. Packages
 For now, you only need to have the [Brane CLI](/brane/installation#cli) installed.

 In this part of the tutorial we'll create and test packages, one of each supported kind.
 In the next part we'll use these packages to develop a workflow.
 Please note that the functionality of these packages is already provided by Brane's [standard library](/brane/references/standard-library).
 The kind of packages that are supported: